-How Important Is a Software Engineering Resume?
+How Important Is a Software Developer Resume?

 A resume is the first level of screening that any company uses and it’s the stage where the field is pared down the most.
 The average corporate job opening sees 250 resumes come in but only between 4 and 6 candidates get an interview.
-So a strong software engineering resume can give you the ability to become part of the top 2% of applicants to a job.
+So a strong software engineer resume can give you the ability to become part of the top 2% of applicants to a job.